Local and Regional Community Events

 Kids for Critters have several different messages to impart on others:

-• Pet Care – Kids for Critters teach what it means to be a responsible pet owner, including providing proper care and love for an animal’s entire life.
+- Pet Care – Kids for Critters teach what it means to be a responsible pet guardian, including providing proper care and love for an animal’s entire life.